conbojs/conbo-example-react/README.md

 ConboJS-React example
 =====================

-Simple example application demonstrating how to integrate a ConboJS application context into React to enable property injection, commands and services to be used.
+Simple example application demonstrating how to integrate [ConboJS](https://www.npmjs.com/package/conbo) features into a React application, including an event bus, property injection, commands and services.

+This example uses the [Conbine](https://www.npmjs.com/package/conbine) build of ConboJS, which is ConboJS with all the view classes removed.

 To run the example, open a command line and enter: